swc2124/skysurvey/README.md

 3. set or reset the config file setup.cfg

-    The config file setup.cfg is where all the system defaults will be stored.
+    The config file setup.cfg is where all the system defaults live.
     To generate a new config file a user may run the following:

         skysurvey-new_cfg --prefix=/path/to/where/you/want/the/cfg/file

-    Within the new congih file look for the following headers and select your OS by setting its value to 1.
+    Within the new config file look for the following headers and select your OS by setting its value to 1.
     You may also set the path to the skysurvey file system if you wish. default path if value = False